 We have two dogs, Orange Dog and Potato.
 They're good bois.

 Operating in a limited market has forced me to diversify tremendously as a photographer.
 I work with international companies and multi-million dollar non-profits, but also local brands and private parties for weddings and studio portraiture.
 My portfolio is as diverse as the clients I serve.
-This diversity is my strength in experience.
+This diversity is the strength of my experience.

 Santa Fe College, Gainesville, Florida